-The Company capitalizes the cost of acquiring patents and licenses from third parties as well as the cost of preparing the Microfocus APA 1000 System to enter clinical trial, and the design of the trial, and will amortize that cost over the useful life of the APA System once the APA System is approved and placed in service.
-No amortization expense was recognized through June 30, 2011 because the APA System has not yet been approved.
-The Company has received approval from Health Canada and the US Food and Drug Administration ("FDA") to initiate clinical trials.
-Following the completion of the clinical trials, expected in fiscal 2013, the APA System will be placed into use.
+The Company capitalizes the cost of acquiring patents and licenses from third parties as well as the cost of preparing the Microfocus APA 1000 System to enter clinical trial, including the design of the trial, and will amortize that cost over the useful life of the APA System once the APA System is approved and ready for use.
+No amortization expense was recognized through March 31, 2012 because the APA System has not yet been approved.
+As at March 31, 2012 there was no impairment of product development charges.

-The benefits of tax credits for SR&ED and Government Assistance are recorded in the year as reductions to the related expenses or capital costs and recognized only when there is reasonable assurance that the Company has complied with all the terms and conditions of the relevant tax credit program and the credits will be recovered.
+The benefits of tax credits for SR&ED and Government Assistance are recorded as reductions to the related expenses or capital costs and recognized only when there is reasonable assurance that the Company has complied with all the terms and conditions of the relevant tax credit program and the credits will be recovered

-(e) Impairment of long-lived assets
+(e) Impairment of plant and equipment and product development assets

 At the end of each reporting period, the Company reviews the carrying amounts of its tangible and intangible assets to determine whether any indication exists those assets have suffered an impairment loss.
 If any such indication exists, it estimates the asset's recoverable amount to determine the extent of the impairment loss, if any.
 Where it is not possible to estimate a specific asset's recoverable amount, the Company estimates the recoverable amount of the cash-generating unit to which the asset belongs.
-Where a reasonable and consistent basis of allocation can be identified, corporate assets are also allocated to specific cash-generating units, or otherwise they are allocated to the smallest group of cash generating units for which a reasonable and consistent allocation basis can be identified.
+Where a reasonable and consistent basis of allocation can be identified, corporate assets are also allocated to specific cash-generating units, or otherwise they are allocated to the smallest group of cash-generating units for which a reasonable and consistent allocation basis can be identified.